Web Development Stages: Web 1.0, Web 2.0, Web 3.0 | Tim Berners Lee

-It is the “readable” phrase of the World Wide Web with flat data.
+First founded by Tim Berners-Lee, this is the “readable” phrase of the World Wide Web with flat data.
 In Web 1.0, there is only limited interaction between sites and web users.
-Web 1.0 is simply an information portal where users passively receive information without being given the opportunity to post reviews, comments, and feedback.
+Stage 1.0 is simply an information portal where users can passively receive information without being given the opportunity to post reviews, comments, and feedback.

-It is the “writable” phrase of the World Wide Web with interactive data.
-Unlike Web 1.0, Web 2.0 facilitates interaction between web users and sites, so it allows users to interact more freely with each other.
-Web 2.0 encourages participation, collaboration, and information sharing.
-Examples of Web 2.0 applications are Youtube, Wiki, Flickr, Facebook, and so on.
+This is the “writable” phrase of the World Wide Web with interactive data.
+Unlike Web 1.0, Web 2.0 facilitates interaction between web users and sites, consequently allowing users to interact more freely and dynamically with one another.
+Stage 2.0 encourages participation, collaboration, and information sharing amongst users.
+Examples of Web 2.0 applications are YouTube, Wiki, Flickr, Facebook, and so on.

-It is the “executable” phrase of Word Wide Web with dynamic applications, interactive services, and “machine-to-machine” interaction.
+This is the “executable” phrase of Word Wide Web with dynamic applications, interactive services, and “machine-to-machine” interaction.
 Web 3.0 is a semantic web which refers to the future.
-In Web 3.0, computers can interpret information like humans and intelligently generate and distribute useful content tailored to the needs of users.
-One example of Web 3.0 is Tivo, a digital video recorder.
-Its recording program can search the web and read what it finds to you based on your preferences.
+In 3.0, computers can interpret information like humans and intelligently generate and distribute useful content tailored to the needs of users.
+One example of Web 3.0 is TiVo, a digital video recorder whose recording program can search the web and read what it finds to you based on your preferences.

 Why understanding the evolution of the web is important